Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 a timeout on the master (configured by master parameter `alluxio.master.worker.timeout`), the master will consider the worker as "lost", and no longer consider it as part of the cluster.

-### Modify Configuration
+### Update Master-side Configuration

-In order to update the service configuration, you must first [stop the service](#stop-alluxio), update the `conf/alluxio-site.properties` file on master node, copy the file to all nodes (e.g., using `bin/alluxio copyDir conf/`), and then [restart the service](#restart-alluxio).
+In order to update the master-side configuration, you must first [stop the service](#stop-alluxio), update the `conf/alluxio-site.properties` file on master node, copy the file to all nodes (e.g., using `bin/alluxio copyDir conf/`), and then [restart the service](#restart-alluxio).

+### Update Worker-side Configuration

-However, if you only need to update some local configuration for a worker (e.g., change the mount of storage capacity allocated to this worker or update the storage directory), the master node does not need to be stopped and restarted.
+If you only need to update some local configuration for a worker (e.g., change the mount of storage capacity allocated to this worker or update the storage directory), the master node does not need to be stopped and restarted.
 One can simply stop the local worker, update the configuration (e.g., `conf/alluxio-site.properties`) file on this worker, and then restart the worker.